Do Federal Agencies Actually Use MacBooks?

 Technology Standards

-Standards and compliance regulations like FIPS (Federal Information Processing Standards) also impact what devices can be used.
+Standards and compliance regulations like FIPS (Federal Information Processing Standards) impact what devices can be used.
 Macbooks meet many of these standards, making them viable options for certain applications.

 Software Availability